Inbibo/adonisfx_docs/docs/maya/ribbon.md

 To create an AdnRibbonMuscle deformer within a Maya scene, the following inputs must be provided:

-- **Targets (T)**: List of objects to which the simulated muscle will interact with.
+- **Targets (T)**: List of objects with which the simulated muscle will interact.
 The targets can be either transform nodes (e.g. rig joints, locators, etc) or geometries (e.g. bones).
-Providing the list of targets is optional on create.
-However, they are required to add attachments and sliding behavior to the muscle.
+Providing a list of targets is optional on create.
+However, they are required to add attachment and sliding behaviors to the muscle.
 One or multiple targets are supported.
 - **Muscle Geometry (M)**: Mesh that the AdnRibbonMuscle deformer will be applied to.

 > [!NOTE]